-Special marks are added to your PDF files and to the edge of your parent sheets to assist the offset printing press in proper alignment, trimming and color values.
-These marks are trimmed off once printing is complete.
+Printer’s marks are special marks that are added to your PDF files and to the edge of your parent sheets to assist the offset printing press in proper alignment, trimming, and color values.
+These printer’s marks are trimmed off once printing is complete.